Donaven McCulley: Michigan

 On December 13, 2024, McCulley transferred to the University of Michigan to play for Sherrone Moore and the Wolverines.
 In game five of the 2025 season against Wisconsin, McCulley had six receptions for a season-high 112 yards and his first touchdown with the Michigan program, a 29-yard pass from Bryce Underwood.
+He finished the season with 39 receptions for 588 yards and three touchdowns.

+Professional career

+On April 25, 2026, McCulley signed with the Miami Dolphins as an undrafted free agent.
+On August 30, he was waived as part of final roster cuts.